jbristowe/writing/fiddler-definitions.md

 ![](https://i.imgur.com/O2AkO1jl.png)

-This is a useful strategy during development for mocking API responses from a service that may not yet be available for testing.
+This can be a useful development strategy when resources and/or services may be unavailable.
+For example, Fiddler may be used to mock API responses from a service.
 The AutoResponder may also be configured with a latency setting to simulate a more realistic response time.

 The HTTP specification enables intermediaries to transform messages and their payloads.
 Fiddler is capable of transforming messages through custom rules.